qtproject/pyside-pyside-setup/sources/pyside6/doc/modules.rst

         Extends QtCore with GUI functionality.

+    .. grid-item-card:: :mod:`Qt Graphs <PySide6.QtGraphs>`

+        Provides functionality for visualizing data in 3D as bar, scatter, and surface graphs, as well as 2D in area, bar, donut, line, pie, scatter, and spline graphs.

     .. grid-item-card:: :mod:`QtHelp <PySide6.QtHelp>`

         Provides classes for integrating online documentation in applications.

+    .. grid-item-card:: :mod:`Qt HTTP Server <PySide6.QtHttpServer>`

+        A framework for embedding an HTTP server into a Qt application.

+    .. grid-item-card:: :mod:`Qt Location <PySide6.QtLocation>`

+        Provides QML and Python interfaces to create location-aware applications.

     .. grid-item-card:: :mod:`Qt Multimedia <PySide6.QtMultimedia>`